NicoFrsh/GettingAndCleaningData/CodeBook.md

   * STANDING
   * LAYING

-Note that in the original raw data there were multiple observations for each subject and each activity, which I summarized by taking their average value for each variable.
+Note that in the original raw data there were multiple observations for each subject and each activity, which were summarized by taking their average value for each variable.

 Feature Selection
 =================